mhmnn/flask-vue-docker/README.md

 'backend/run.sh' and 'frontend/run.sh' run each container individually.

 'run-dev.sh' starts both containers in developer mode (with vue auto-reload).
+You need to run 'start.sh' or build the containers first, since this does not build them.